cuiIRISA/tensorflow-sagemaker-on-pycharm/README.md

     return sm_estimator
 ```

-SageMaker local mode, you will have managed TensorFlow Image from service account to be donwloaded into your local compute and show up in Docker.
-This docker image is the same as in SageMaker’s managed training or hosting environments, so you can debug your code locally and faster.
+With SageMaker local mode, you will have the managed TensorFlow Image from service account donwloaded into your local compute and show up in Docker.
+This docker image is the same as in SageMaker’s managed training or hosting environments, so that you can debug your code locally and faster.

 <img src="./illustration/build.png" height="300">

+You can see the service account tensorflow docker image is now running in your local computer.

 <img src="./illustration/docker.png" height="200">